fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

       - 6396.97
       - virtual-stage zero-bubble schedule

-With this larger batch size, PP still reduces peak memory substantially, but it does not beat the single-GPU throughput baseline on this small CIFAR10-DVS VGG workload. ``gpipe`` is the best PP schedule for throughput here, reaching about ``0.91x`` of the baseline throughput while reducing peak memory to about ``62%`` of the baseline. ``1f1b`` gives the lowest PP memory, about ``31%`` of the
+With this larger batch size, PP reduces peak memory, but it does not beat the single-GPU throughput baseline on this small CIFAR10-DVS VGG workload. ``gpipe`` is the best PP schedule for throughput here, reaching about ``0.91x`` of the baseline throughput while reducing peak memory to about ``62%`` of the baseline. ``1f1b`` gives the lowest PP memory, about ``31%`` of the